 Who can I appoint as an Executor?

-You can appoint almost anyone you want to do this job, but for such an appointment role you really need to get the choice right.
+You can appoint almost anyone you want to do this job, but for such an important role, you really need to get the choice right.

 Can I appoint a professional?